blockmason/ecommerce-workshop/Tutorial_4/tutorial_4.md

 # Microservices
-Goal: To create the JavaScript that will interact with our Smart Contracts using the Link SDK
+Goal: To create portable microservices that give our application a series of independently deployable features.
+We create these with JavaScript files that will interact with our Smart Contracts on the blockchain using the Link SDK.

 ## What microservices do we need?